 Contrast this to the landing experience at Booking.com:

-- If they click on “choose your room” they first see photos, reviews, facilities, and a description about the property
+- If they click on “choose your room” they first see photos, reviews, facilities, and a description of the property.

-Use Hotelchamp to give visitors a feeling for your hotel when they enter.
+Using Hotelchamp Convert, you’ll give metasearch visitors a feeling for your hotel when they enter your booking engine.
 For example, if there is a good write-up in a well-known publication then you can display a welcome message like this.

-If you have some key features or are in a good location, present it with a USP bar.
-Even better, personalize it to the visitor.
+If you have some key features or are in a good location, present it with a docked USP bar.
+Even better, personalise it to the visitor.
 If it’s a business traveller, then highlight your convenient location 5 minutes walk from a metro station.
 If it’s a couple, focus on the ambience.